HAMPI - the lost kingdom

 Sri Lanka’s unmissable sight, Galle is a UNESCO heritage sight known for its nearby seductive beaches, Dutch-colonial buildings, ancient mosques, churches, museums, etc. We recommend you to explore this historic city on foot which was once a bustling centre of maritime trade.

 At the heart of the modern city, Galle’s core is the old Dutch quarter, known as the Fort, Sri Lanka’s best-preserved colonial townscape.
-You will utterly seduced by its grandeur and ambience.
+You will be utterly seduced by its grandeur and ambience.

 Flag Rock, the most popular place at the southernmost end of the fort to catch a sunset.